Can Anyone Get a 3D Mammogram, and Does Insurance Cover It?

 The radiation dose for breast tomosynthesis is slightly higher than the dose used for standard mammography but falls within FDA-approved safety levels for mammography radiation.
 (Some 3D systems use doses similar to conventional mammography.)

-Any woman who is interested in having 3D mammography should check with her insurer to confirm that it is covered in her state.
+Any woman who is interested in having 3D mammography should check with her provider to see if it makes sense for her ― as well as her insurer to confirm that it is covered in her state.
 Some states mandate that insurers cover 3D mammograms; others may not.

 — Breast imaging specialist Nidhi Sharma, MD